himanshuu6672/Assignment-3/README.md

 ## Task 1

--   Calculates the factorial of a number using recursion.
+-   Calculates the factorial of a number entered by the user  using recursion.

 ## Task 2